-Anamudi Shola National Park is situated near to Munnar Hill station, in Idukki District, Kerala state.
+Anamudi Shola National Park is situated near Munnar Hill station, in Idukki District, Kerala state.
 Anamudi park is one of the smallest national parks in India.

 This national park is rich in flora and fauna.
 Tigers are seen in the protected area.

 Pambar River flows through the sanctuary.
-This river is one among the three rivers that flows eastwards from Kerala (River Kabani and River Bhavani are the other two rivers originating in Kerala and flowing eastwards).
+This river is one of the three rivers that flows eastwards from Kerala (River Kabani and River Bhavani are the other two rivers originating in Kerala and flowing eastwards).

-Mathikettan Shola National Park, Eravikulam National Park, Pambadum Shola National Park, Chinnar Wildlife Sanctuary and the Kurinjimala Sanctuary are the surrounding national parks to Anamudi-Shola National Park.
+Mathikettan Shola National Park, Eravikulam National Park, Pambadum Shola National Park, Chinnar Wildlife Sanctuary, and the Kurinjimala Sanctuary are the surrounding national parks to Anamudi-Shola National Park.
 Thoovanam waterfall is a fall inside the nearby Chinnar sanctuary.

-Anamudi National Park is at around 130 kilometers from Periyar National Park.
+Anamudi National Park is around 130 kilometers from Periyar National Park.
 Periyar National park is the most famous national park and wildlife sanctuary in the state of Kerala.

 How Do I Go to Anamudi Shola National Park?

-It is situated at around 36 kilometers from Munnar Town.
+It is situated around 36 kilometers from Munnar Town.
 Anamudi-Shola National Park can be accessed from Kanthalloor-Perumala Road.
 Kanthalloor town in Idukki district is the nearest village.
-Kanthalloor is at around 4.5 kilometers away from the entry gate of the Anamudi-Shola park.
+Kanthalloor is around 4.5 kilometers away from the entry gate of the Anamudi-Shola park.